-Ransomware Locks A Hotel's Guests In Their Rooms
+Ransomware Infects a Hotel's Key System

 What kind of fucking stupid design is that where that is even physically possible?
 It should run afoul of absolutely every kind of fire regulation imaginable that a door lock can even *POSSIBLY* lock a person in their unit.

-The mechanism to unlatch the door should be *PHYSICALLY* tied to the turning of the handle or knob on the inside of the unit such that the only way to potentially lock someone in would be to physically damage the latch first... either by welding it into position or otherwise gutting
+The mechanism to unlatch the door should be *PHYSICALLY* tied to the turning of the handle or knob on the inside of the unit such that the only way to potentially lock someone in would be to physically damage the latch first... either by welding it into position or otherwise gutting the innards so that it did not work.

+heck as a fail safe they should have the hinges set with pins that can be yanked out with Pliers (sitting next to the Gideon Bible in the top dresser drawer)

+It's not a stupid design at all, just a stupid Daily Mail reporter.

 Which ransomware?
 (Score:1)

-Note: UPDATE: The hotel's managing director has clarified today that despite press reports, "We were hacked, but nobody was locked in or out" of their rooms.
-UPDATE: The hotel's managing director has clarified today that despite press reports, "We were hacked, but nobody was locked in or out" of their rooms.